 Look for a premium kibble that provides a well-balanced diet.
 A well-balanced diet includes meat protein, healthy carbohydrates, fiber, omega fatty acids, vitamins, and minerals.
 You don’t have to pay hundreds of dollars for a premium kibble, but you do have to pay a higher price than budget store kibbles.

 Always look for a kibble that abides by the Association of American Feed Control Officials (AAFCO) pet food guidelines.
 They have a seal of approval label, and all high-quality kibbles will have this on their packaging.

-Budget stores kibbles will often have low meat content, hard to digest fillers, and artificial preservatives and colors.
+Budget store kibbles will often have low meat content, hard-to-digest fillers, and artificial preservatives and colors.
 All of which causes havoc with doggy digestive systems.
 So, avoid these.